What is CC in Bike? A Complete Guide

 Impact of engine CCs on the bike’s fuel consumption

 Remember that the fuel consumption of a bike is directly impacted by its engine capacity.
 As the engine capacity of a bike goes up, its fuel consumption also increases.
 This is the reason why most commuter bikes are incorporated with low engine CCs like 90 to 110cc.
-Since fuel efficiency is a key concern in case of commuter bikes meant for daily usage, bike manufacturers try to use every engineering trick they can to maximize the power of the bike while keeping its engine CCs in the 90 to 110 range.
+Since fuel efficiency is a key concern in case of commuter bikes meant for daily usage, bike manufacturers try to use every engineering trick they can to maximise the power of the bike while keeping its engine CCs in the 90 to 110 range.

-Disclaimer: The above information is for illustrative purpose only.
-For more details, please refer to policy wordings and prospectus before concluding the sales.
+Disclaimer: The above information is for illustrative purposes only.
+For more details, please refer to the policy wordings and prospectus before concluding the sales.

 RELATED ARTICLES